rilldata/rill/docs/docs/deploy/existing-project.md

 ## Deploy to Rill Cloud

 With your project files on Github, you're ready to deploy the project.
-In the directory containing the cloned starter project, run:
+In the directory containing your project, run:

 ```
 rill deploy